efossvold/fallout2-save-editor/README.md

 ## Known Issues

+- App does not open with the full window size so you'll have to expand the window by dragging the corners to view the full app.
 - Quitting the app by clicking on the "Quit" button does not work.
 Just press Cmd+Q

 ## Credits